BDC Hamburger Icon

 6. Offer discount codes or freebies.

 If you find that your content isn’t enticing enough people to sign up for your emails, consider providing an incentive.
 Offer a discount code, free download or complimentary item to encourage people to sign up.
-A popular incentive is actionable information, such as a checklist or webinar related to your industry.
+A popular incentive is providing actionable information, such as a checklist or webinar related to your industry.

 Email-only specials are also an excellent way to drive list participation.
 Whether you’re using a buy-one-get-one sale, limited-edition items or another specialized offer, offering email-only specials will add an element of enthusiasm to growing your email list.